pyiron/development_ideas/database.md

  - input of the node, either the data directly or a link to another node's output
  - output (optional, only if data is expensive to compute)
  - the node itself, meaning its source code directly or some way to restore it
+ - a human-readable name making it possible to identify what the node does
  - date of creation
  - creator
 The key features are: